param-certainly/backend-notesapp-secure-api/README.txt

 #Remove Notes: Use the remove method to delete notes.
 Successful removal is logged.

-Serialization and Deserialization
+^Serialization and Deserialization
 ---------------------------------

-^Dump: Use the dump method to serialize the note data and generate a checksum.
+#Dump: Use the dump method to serialize the note data and generate a checksum.

-^Load: Initialize a new PrivNotes instance with the serialized data and checksum to load the notes.
+#Load: Initialize a new PrivNotes instance with the serialized data and checksum to load the notes.

-Security Considerations
+^Security Considerations
 -----------------------

-^Password Security: The system relies on a secure password for key derivation.
+#Password Security: The system relies on a secure password for key derivation.
 Use strong, unique passwords.

-^Data Integrity: The system verifies data integrity upon decryption.
+#Data Integrity: The system verifies data integrity upon decryption.
 Any integrity failures will raise exceptions.

-Example Usage
+^Example Usage
 -------------

 python